 Change the appearance of a graphics layer

-Similar to feature layers, additional properties for individual graphics layers can be accessed from the Appearance tab.
-To access this tab, select the graphics layer in the Contents pane.
+Similar to feature layers, additional properties for individual graphics layers can be accessed from the Graphics Layer tab.
+To access this tab, select a graphics layer in the Contents pane.

 Set a Maximum Scale and Minimum Scale value to determine the scale range the graphics layer is visible in the map.
 Click Clear Limits to draw graphics layers at all scales.

 Click the Transparency drop-down menu to adjust the graphics layer's transparency value or to apply layer blending to all layers beneath it in the drawing order.
 See Apply visual effects for more information.

 Use the Swipe and Flicker effects to make comparisons to the rest of the data in the map.
 These effects are not supported with graphics layers in scenes.